-Web designer Alek Lisefski recently completed The Tiny Project, an ingeniously-designed tiny house on wheels, measuring 8 feet by 20 feet.
-The unconventional project is currently inhabited by the designer, his girlfriend and their dog.
-Its features are truly impressive: a passive solar system, a propane range and a propane on-demand water heater.
+Web designer Alek Lisefski recently completed The Tiny Project, an ingeniously designed tiny house on wheels measuring 8 by 20 feet.
+The unconventional home is inhabited by the designer, his girlfriend and their dog.
+Its features include a passive solar system, a propane range and a propane on-demand water heater.

-Due to it’s tiny size and materials used, it is incredibly efficient.
-All it needs to operate is an extension cord and water hose from the main house on the property where it’s parked.
-Once parked in a more permanent location, solar panels, water collection, and so on will be added to make it as self-sustaining as possible.
+Due to its size and materials, the tiny house is incredibly efficient.
+All it needs to operate is an extension cord and a water hose from the main house on the property where it’s parked.
+Once it’s in a more permanent location, solar panels and a water-collection system will be added to make it as self-sustaining as possible.

 “Tiny houses are one way in which the next generation will be able to overcome our country’s current economic disparity and ever-rising housing and land costs,” Lisefski said.
 “Hopefully, this little house can inspire others to choose a similar way of living.”
 [Photos and information provided by Alek Lisefski]